krptn/krypton/README.md

 ## What do we do exactly?

-We are building a user authentication and access management system (IAM) with **[zero-knowledge inspired encryption](https://www.krptn.dev/news/zero-knowledge/)**.
+We are building a user authentication and access management system (IAM) with **[data encryption at rest derived from credentials](https://www.krptn.dev/news/zero-knowledge/)**.
 It is available as a python extension module.
 However we have certain [limitations](https://www.krptn.dev/news/limitations/).

 How we achieve this?